nlef/moonraker-telegram-bot/docs/content/ideas-for-macros.md

 This contraption works in the following way:

 1. The macro is called with the desired parameters, homes the axes if needed, and proceeds with standard acceleration testing on both axes.
-2. The macro calls the execution of the shell script, which runs klippers python program for each csv file generated.
+2. The macro calls the execution of the shell script, which runs Klipper's Python program for each csv file generated.
 It deletes the csvs afterwards to prevent confusion when running multiple tests one after the other.
 Output images are placed in a subfolder in the logs folder, so that you can access them easily via the webinterface, if that is needed.
 3. The macro finishes by sending both files to your telegram bot.
-In addition to being easily accessible, the bot can now act as your reasonance measurement archive, by searching for your message attached to the picture.
+In addition to being easily accessible, the bot can now act as your resonance measurement archive, by searching for your message attached to the picture.
 4. (Optional) If you feel like extending that, you can also upload the .csv to telegram as well.
 Open an issue, if you have an implementation you would like to share.

 ![](img/resonances.png)